more-joao/math/README.md

-# Math Dump
+# Math
 A couple of scripts related to mathematics.
 Some really old, some recent.
-I don't suppose most of them need much explanation, except for the *harmonic_series_subsequence.py*, which is worthy of some attention.

 ## Harmonic Series Subsequence
 Is the sum of all reciprocals, basically.